 One in five pet goes missing after being scared by loud noises like fireworks and thunder.
 To avoid this, keep them in a quiet, secure area at home.

 Be careful at BBQs and family cookouts

 BBQ foods enjoyed by humans should not be a treat for your pet.
 Don’t allow your guests to share scraps with your dog.
 A drastic change of diet may give your pet severe digestive ailments.
-Fatty leftovers can result in severe abdominal pain, or even death.
+Fatty leftovers can result in severe abdominal pain.
 Other foods, such as corn on the cob, also present a danger if they become lodged in the dog’s intestines.
 Also avoid raisins, grapes, onions, chocolate and products with the sweetener xylitol as they are very dangerous for pets.
 Be careful to keep alcoholic beverages away from pets, as they can cause intoxication, depression and comas.

 Avoid using charcoal briquettes